charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 ```

 For the last months working with `zk` I got annoyed I didn't start earlier because I remember I worked on something else
 years ago, but don't remember the details.
-Where is my notes??
+Where are my notes??
 I know I worked with this before!

 ### I don't want to use vim